Milton J. Ferguson

 Milton James Ferguson (April 11, 1879 – October 23, 1954) was an American librarian.
 He graduated from the University of Oklahoma in 1906, and served as librarian of the University of Oklahoma from 1902 to 1907.
 He helped organize and was elected the first president of the Oklahoma Library Association (1907–08).

-He later became California State Librarian (1917–1930).
+He was California State Librarian (1917–1930) and President of the California Library Association in 1919.
+He wrote about the development of county libraries.
 In 1926 Ferguson was an honorary member of the California Society of Printmakers (né Etchers).

-He worked for the Carnegie Corporation making library surveys in Africa, and was librarian of the Brooklyn Public Library until 1949.
+Ferguson also worked for the Carnegie Corporation making library surveys in Africa.

+He was Chief librarian of the Brooklyn Public Library from 1930- 1949.
+In 1933-34 he served as President of the New York Library Association.

 In 1938–39, Ferguson was president of the American Library Association.